Is Attention always needed? A Case Study on Language Identification from Speech: Experiments

-From Table \ref{tab:lang_family_AsBnOr}, we observed that Bengali gets confused with Assamese and Odia, which is quite expected since these two languages are spoken in neighbouring states and both of them share almost the same phonemes.
+Table \ref{tab: lang_family_AsBnOr}, Table \ref{tab: lang_family_GujHinMarRaj} and Table \ref{tab: lang_family_KanMalTamTel} presents the confusion matrix for cluster 1, cluster 2, and cluster 3, respectively.
+From Table \ref{tab: lang_family_AsBnOr}, we observed that Bengali gets confused with Assamese and Odia, which is quite expected since these two languages are spoken in neighbouring states and both of them share almost the same phonemes.
 For example, in Odia \textbf{rice} is pronounced as \textit{bhata} whereas in Bengali pronounced as \textit{bhat}, similarly \textbf{fish} in odia as \textit{machha} whereas in Bengali it is \textit{machh}.
 Both CRNN and CRNN with Attention perform well to discriminate between Bengali and Odia.

-It can be observed from Table \ref{tab:lang_family_KanMalTamTel} that CNN makes a lot of confusion discriminating among these four languages.
+It can be observed from Table \ref{tab: lang_family_KanMalTamTel} that CNN creates a lot of confusion when discriminating between these four languages.
 Both CRNN and CRNN with Attention prove to be better at discriminating among these languages.

-From the results in Table \ref{tab:res_lang_group}, \ref{tab:lang_family_AsBnOr}, \ref{tab:lang_family_GujHinMarRaj} and \ref{tab:lang_family_KanMalTamTel}, it is quite clear that CRNN (Bi-Directional LSTM over CNN) and CRNN with Attention are more effective for Indian language identification and they perform almost at par.
-Another important observation is that it is harder to classify the languages in cluster 1 than the other two clusters.
+From the results in Table \ref{tab: res_lang_group}, \ref{tab: lang_family_AsBnOr}, \ref{tab: lang_family_GujHinMarRaj} and \ref{tab: lang_family_KanMalTamTel}, it is pretty clear that CRNN (Bi-Directional LSTM over CNN) and CRNN with Attention are more effective for Indian language identification and they perform almost at par.
+Another important observation is that it is harder to classify the languages in cluster 1 than in the other two clusters.